-We put our materials and designs to the test every day.
-From the exacting standards with which we test our raw materials, to the intricate inspection performed before our roofing systems ship, strives to make sure the roof on your home lasts a lifetime.
+We put our materials and designs to the test every day, from the exacting standards with which we test our raw materials, to the intricate inspection performed before our roofing systems ship.
+We strive to make sure the roof on your home lasts a lifetime.

 We have a proven history of staying on the leading edge of residential metal roofing.
 Our intricately detailed products are well respected as leading the industry in terms of beauty.
 Our focus on aluminum allows homeowners to choose a metal roof which never has a risk of rusting.

 Metal Roofing Systems have passed wind and uplift tests including UL 580: a rigorously demanding test of roofing materials that simulates wind speeds over 120 miles per hour.

 Our metal roofing systems also lead the way in fire protection for your home.
 Many wildfires spread from home to home, consuming both possessions and life.
 Oftentimes, these fires start on the rooftops caused by wind-blown sparks and embers.